Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Riemann Invariants based Contact-discontinuity Capturing Algorithm (RICCA)

 This design of the coefficient of numerical diffusion therefore does not require any entropy fix.

-Features of the new central scheme RICCA are: \begin{itemize} \item It can capture steady grid-aligned contact-discontinuities exactly, \item It has sufficient numerical diffusion near shocks so as to avoid shock instabilities, and \item It does not need entropy fix at sonic points. \item It is not tied down to the eigen-structure and hence can be easily extended to any general equation of state, without modification. \end{itemize}
+Features of the new central scheme RICCA are as follows.
+It can capture steady grid-aligned contact-discontinuities exactly.
+It has sufficient numerical diffusion near shocks so as to avoid shock instabilities.
+It does not need entropy fix at sonic points.
+It is not tied down to the eigen-structure and hence can be easily extended to any general equation of state, without modification.